 At Intel we’re working to enable predictive and prescriptive analytics on multiple fronts.
 First, we provide the computing performance needed to process massive amounts of unstructured data, in real time, in memory.
 Servers based on Intel Xeon processor E7 v4 provide 24 cores/48 threads per socket and support up to 24 TB of memory in 8 sockets, allowing massive datasets to be stored completely in memory, rather than on hard drives, to accelerate time to insight and decision-making.

 But we know it takes more than just horsepower, so we’re working to provide the tools and frameworks data scientists and software developers need to make prescriptive analytics a reality in their business.
 We developed the Trusted Analytics Platform (TAP).
-It’s an open source software project that lets data scientists easily publish data sources, data analytical pipelines, and applications, so they can focus more on the analytics and leave the coding to Java programmers.
+It’s a software project that lets data scientists easily publish data sources, data analytical pipelines, and applications, so they can focus more on the analytics and leave the coding to Java programmers.
 Most recently, we expanded TAP with Gearpump—a framework that adds key data ingestion capabilities to enable dynamic workflows with low latency and high availability.

 What does it mean for my organization?